TheBlad768/Sonic-Clean-Engine-S.C.E.-/README.md

 - To convert SMPS music to asm format you can use [smps2asm](https://forums.sonicretro.org/index.php?threads/smps2asm-and-improved-s-k-driver.26876).

+- For counting instruction cycles you can use [68kCounter](https://68kcounter.grahambates.com).

 ## Current issues

 1. S.C.E. uses [Kosinski Plus algorithm](https://github.com/flamewing/mdcomp/blob/master/src/asm/KosinskiPlus.asm), but **Flex2** program does not support **Kosinski Plus Module**.
 Therefore, **Flex2.json** project file is partially useless. **SonMapEd** program does not support **Kosinski Plus** at all.
 You can only open uncompressed graphics.